Ianvdl/Ianvdl/README.md

 ### Getting in touch

-I am currently based in South Africa.
+I am currently based in the Netherlands 🇳🇱.
 If you'd like to get in touch, send me an email at ian@ivdl.co.za.